 You’ll want to find a pair of sunglasses that’s suitable for the conditions of your sport.
 For example, golfers often look for sunglasses that enhance color and preserve depth perception, whereas bicyclists tend to prioritize protection from debris.
 But whatever sport you play, you’ll want to find a pair made with the highest-quality materials and construction that won’t distract you from the game or the track ahead of you.
 When shopping for your next pair of sports sunglasses, be sure to factor in the following elements.

 - Impact and Scratch Resistance– During any physical activity, keeping your eyes safe should be a number-one priority.
 Especially if you play a high-contact sport or spend time out in the unpredictable wilderness, you’ll need glasses that protect your eyes from impact and resist scratches.
 Today, premium sports sunglasses typically use polycarbonate or Trivex lenses with built-in coatings for scratch resistance.
+These sunglasses are available in the Star Wars collection.

 - UV Protection– Protecting your eyes from UV rays is paramount for anyone who spends extended time outdoors.
 Direct exposure to sunlight (including light reflected off water or snow) can cause cancer, cataracts, and degeneration to the eye, so it’s crucial to find a pair of sunglasses that offer the highest UV protection.
 According to the American Academy of Ophthalmology, you should opt for sunglasses that protect at least 99 percent of both UVA and UVB radiation.